Italy to join China’s Belt and Road initiative over US worry

 “The infrastructure will redefine commercial traffic routes.
 We will have new airports, new trade corridors, and it will certainly influence our economic growth.
 We don’t want to lose any opportunity.”

-China’s foreign ministry Wednesday defended the Belt and Road initiative against naysayers in Italy.
+China’s foreign ministry said Wednesday that Xi will visit Sicily in addition to Rome, with plans to meet with Italian President Sergio Mattarella as well as Conte.
+It also defended the Belt and Road initiative against naysayers in Italy.

 “During the process of developing the Belt and Road initiative cooperation, it is inevitable that we may encounter some misunderstandings and even doubts,” said Chinese Vice Foreign Minister Wang Chao.
 “But facts will always speak louder than words.”